5 Reasons Free Background Checks Are Useless

 5. Not exactly legal

-The websites that conduct free background check are not exactly compliant with the relevant legislation.
+The websites that conduct free background checks are not exactly compliant with the relevant legislation.
 Any person can conduct a background check on another person without having to prove they are authorized to do this.
-The Fair Credit Reporting Act (FCRA) forbids conducting a background check on a person without having a written authorization from them.
+The Fair Credit Reporting Act (FCRA) forbids conducting a background check on a person without having written authorization from them.
 So, if you’re using a website that provides free background checks, you expose yourself to the risk of getting sued.
 Also, companies who conduct free background checks will never be held accountable for the reports they deliver.
 If someone disputes the report, the client has to deal with it on their own.

 In other words, free background checks are not only useless but also risky.
 The only advantage they have on paid background checks are that they’re free, but if something seems too good to be true, it usually is.
 Private investigator firms provide paid background checks that are accurate, exhaustive, legal, and backed by solid evidence.